-All materials will be discussed on the first class and throughout the semester.
-Students will be expected to purchase materials individually in order to successfully complete assignments.
-A general list of materials is below and all materials students are expected to purchase will be discussed in class.
-In addition there is an ink fee of \$90.00 per student for the semester.
+- All materials will be discussed on the first class and throughout the semester. - Students will be expected to purchase materials individually in order to successfully complete assignments.
+A general list of materials is below. - There is an ink fee of \$90.00 per student for the semester.
 The ink fee includes many materials that would be difficult for students to source or are cost prohibitive to purchase individually.